H G Wells - Father of Science Fiction or Boorish Philanderer?

 As the image above hints, H G Wells effectively invented the wargame.
 Tabletop war simulations known as Kriegspiel - German for war game - had been around since the 18th century.
 But they were used for military training, with no element of chance, turns, tactics or strategy.
 Wells was sitting around one evening with his friend Jerome K Jerome when he came up with the idea of 'Kriegspiel for fun' and created a basic set of rules.
 Eventually those rules were embodied in a game he named 'Little Wars', which is still played today.
 They were adapted for the first versions of Dungeons and Dragons, which has grown through adaptations like Warhammer into a global phenomenon with millions of active players.
 When personal computers and games consoles arrived, these in turn were adapted for computer battle games like 'World of Warcraft' with hundreds of millions of players and tens of billions of dollars turnover.

 Our idea of momentousness means lasting impact.
 It is not an attribute normally applied to novelists.
 We have therefore created our own measurement system - explained here - to rank them.
 We will reveal each author’s position on the list as we come to them.
-Wells is unusual in that he was almost as momentous for his non-literary exploits as for his novels.
+Wells, like Dickens, is unusual in that he was almost as momentous for his non-literary exploits as for his novels.
 Even based on just his literary legacy, H G Wells comes third on our list of Britain's most momentous novelists.

 H. G. Wells's inspiration

-'Father of modern science-fiction'
+'Father of modern science fiction'

-H G Wells is often referred to as the 'Father of modern science-fiction'.
+H G Wells is often referred to as the 'Father of modern science fiction'.
 There are only two candidates: himself and Jules Verne.
 Nearly everyone that created Sci-Fi novels, Sci-Fi screenplays and Sci-Fi games was inspired by both of them, even if indirectly.
 So which deserves it more?

-H. G. Wells pilgrimage
+H. G. Wells tour

 First, a drapery, 'Messrs Rodgers and Denyer' off the High Street in Windsor.
 His employers didn't like him, so he returned to his mother at Uppark House, near Petersfield, where she worked as a housekeeper.
 Next, Cowaps pharmacy in Church Hill, Midhurst.
 His family could not afford the training costs, so he left after just two weeks.
 Then Hyde's Drapery Emporium in Southsea, where he spent two years.
 In Spring 1883, still only 17, he persuaded his mother to buy out his apprenticeship so that he could become a pupil-teacher at Midhurst Grammar School.